A6.1 Comparison of the TenStep Process to the PMBOK® Guide Fourth Edition

 8.0 Manage Human Resources

-9.4 Manage Project Team.
+9.4 Manage Project Team

 8.0 Manage Human Resources

-10. Communications Planning
+10. Project Communications Management

-10.2 Plan Communications
+10.1 Plan Communications Management

 The creation of the Communication Management Plan is a part of the Project Management Plan in 1.0 Define the Work.